naelstrof/MEGABONK_CustomCharacterMaker/README.md

 		- Hit is the effect when the attack hits an opponent.
 	- The Stats section defines all required stats, though additional base stats can also be added below
 - Custom Passives.
 Not really.
 Currently only works with the predefined passives under different names.
+- Custom Shaders.
+  - You can use the 'original' MegabonkShader, which will shade your character in the Megabonk Style in-game without throwing errors.
+    - The shader will not look correct in the Unity Editor, but should do so in-game.
+  - Alternatively, you can use your own custom shader + Material (like the 'Standard' material), and it will show up in that rendering style in game.